trychlos/pwix-modal/README.md

 Each button, apart those generated directly via the `html` key, has a `date-md-btn-id` attribute set to the button identifier.

 Please note that all that buttons management is NOT relevant when using a specific footer.

+#### Modal positionning

+`pwix:modal` does its best to automatically position the new modal.
+Default is to stack on the last opened modal, slightly shifted to bottom and right.
+This is said 'AUTO' positionning.

+The caller can ask to position the new modal in particular places:

+- horizontally and/or vertically centered in the screen (ak in the viewport),

+- horizontally and/or vertically centered relatively to the previous modal.

+This request for a particular positioning can be specified when calling `Modal.run()` with the `mdPosition` parameter.

 #### Translations